Exploring Java Keytool Keystore and its Commands

 keytool -list -v -keystore keystore.jks -alias mydomain

-Commands that you use for other activities: exporting a cert from a keystore, changing the keystore password, etc.
+Commands for Exporting a Cert from a Keystore, Changing the keystore Password, etc.

 Case 1: For deleting a certificate from the keystore, use the following command given below: